Seasons, Scheduling, Holidays, Subs & Forfeits

 Information on how our seasons run and how we schedule games

 This page covers general policies on when and how our seasons run and how we schedule games for various leagues.
 It also covers when we do and do not play around holidays and what you can do if you're having trouble fielding a team.
-This page provides general information only - it may not always be accurate for any given league or season and is subject to frequent updates.
+This page provides general information only - it may not always be accurate for any given league or season and is subject to updates.

 Seasons